s-victor/TinyPedal/docs/customization.md

 **Compatibility options can be accessed from `Config` menu in main window.**

     enable_bypass_window_manager
-Set `true` to bypass window manager on X11 system, such as linux.
+Set `true` to bypass window manager on Linux.
 This option does not affect windows system.
-This option is enabled by default on linux.
-Note, while this option is enabled, OBS may not be able to capture overlay widgets in streaming on linux.
+This option is enabled by default on Linux.
+Note, while this option is enabled, OBS may not be able to capture overlay widgets in streaming on Linux.

     enable_translucent_background
 Set `false` to disable translucent background.

     enable_window_position_correction
 Set `true` to enable main application window position correction, which is used to correct window-off-screen issue with multi-screen.
 This option is enabled by default.

+    enable_x11_display_server_override
+Set display server type to `X11` via environment variable on Linux.
+This option may help work around some issues with overlay dragging and position on `Wayland`.
+This option requires restarting TinyPedal to take effect.
+This option is enabled by default on Linux.

+    enable_x11_platform_plugin_override
+Set Qt platform plugin type to `X11` via environment variable on Linux.
+This option may help work around some issues with overlay dragging and position on `Wayland`.
+This option requires restarting TinyPedal to take effect.
+This option is enabled by default on Linux.

     global_bkg_color
 Sets global background color for all widgets.